Sailor Moon and all the images you see in this recap are owned by Toei Animation and licensed by Viz Media

 We’re back with another episode of Sailor Moon Retro!
 When we last left our heroes, they were in a rather uncomfortable and dated adventure regarding weight loss and self-esteem.
 In hindsight, it may not have been the BEST way to tackle those subjects, but then again you can’t always go back to stuff from twenty years ago and expect it to get everything right in regards to modern sensibilities.
 Besides, I’m sure that’s gonna be the ONLY time that this show will be THAT blatantly nineties, right?
-It’s not like they’ll make an episodes about Furbies or something!
+It’s not like they’ll make an episode about Furbies or something!
 Oh wait, this episode is about cute artificial animals that people can’t get enough of?
 Okay then.
 Well to be fair, this episode predates those toys by at least six years so maybe they were simply ahead of their time when they made this!
 Will this episode manage to bring the series back on track after the stumble that was the last episode, or will the show continue to feel out of place and outdated as they continue to scramble to come up with episodes to fill out the season?
 Let’s find out!!

 The episode begins with Usagi having a nightmare where she’s being chased by… I don’t know, the Smoke Monster?

-Things start to turn around for her though when Tuxedo Mask comes in and saves her from the monster, but before the dream can get REALLY good she’s woken up by the blood curdling screams of terror from her younger brother Shingo.
+Things start to turn around for her though when Tuxedo Mask comes in and saves her from the monster, but before the dream can get REALLY good she’s woken up by the blood-curdling screams of terror from her younger brother Shingo.
 Did Jadeite finally figure out Sailor Moon’s true idea titular and is taking his revenge!?
 Nope!
 Apparently the guy is just afraid of cats and Luna wandered into his room during the night which is cause enough to wake the whole damn house and probably leave a mess in those sheets.
 Like any good sister, Usagi takes this moment of weakness and exploits the hell out of it!

 Well I guess now is as good a time as any to introduce Luna to the rest of the family and beg them to allow her to stay.
 Her parents seem fine with it (her father had met Luna already in the previous episode) but Shingo isn’t about to live under the same roof as that furry death machine!
 Clearly Luna needs to put on the feline charms in order to get him to agree to the new arrangement, so she ends up going to a pet store to see how cats get people to like them.
 Wait, what?

 Correct me if I’m wrong but Luna is an actual cat, right?
 We’re not talking about some human who got cursed or whatever, so why would she need lessons on acting like a cat?
 Wait, is this like a Pretty Woman thing where she’s been a gruff and unsociably kitty for her entire adorable life, but now has to learn how to be a proper pet?
 You’d figure that her being part of the royal family for centuries would have covered that at some point!
-Also… this might be just me, but FUCK Shingo!
+Also… this might be just me, but SCREW Shingo!
 I’m sure Luna is a MILLION times smarter and more well-mannered than he is but SHE’S the one who needs an attitude adjustment!?
 While Luna’s taking notes on acting proper, Jadeite and Queen Beryl (aka BEST QUEEN EVER) are in Dark Kingdom and plotting their next plan.
 Honesty, they’ve had a pretty damn good track record so far!
 Sure Sailor Moon keeps stopping them, but they manage to steal a lot of life energy in the process!
 The next plan seems to be their most sinister yet as they’ve hired a subcontractor named Iguara to handle things this time around.
 How can you go wrong with someone named Iguara!?
-Well we’ll have to wait to find out what the next big scheme is because we cut to Usagi’s school where we find out that Shingo was bit by a cat at a very young age and is now forever traumatized.
-Now that seems to be a pretty weak reason to hate an entire species… but this certainly isn’t helping things.
+We’ll have to wait to find out what the next big scheme is because we cut to Usagi’s school where we find out that Shingo was bitten by a cat at a very young age and is now forever traumatized.
+Now that seems to be a pretty small reason to hate an entire species… but Luna isn’t really helping things.

 Luna’s MASTER scheme clearly doesn’t work so she just slinks off somewhere while Shingo is emotionally resuscitated by a girl he knows at school named Mika whom I’m guessing will only be here for one episode considering this is her introduction and we are very much steeped in filler episodes.
 The two of them head to a new pet shop in town (oh boy, here we go) that has some sort of super pet in them called Chanelas.
 I would have gone with Mogwai, but whatever.